yiisoft/bootstrap5/docs/guide/en/README.md

 - [Breadcrumbs](breadcrumbs.md): Learn how to create and customize breadcrumb navigation, including separators and links.
 - [Button](button.md): Learn how to create and customize buttons with different variants, sizes, and states.
+- [Button Group](button-group.md): Learn how to create and customize button groups for creating sets of related buttons displayed side by side.
 - [Dropdown](dropdown.md): Learn how to create and customize interactive dropdown menus with various item types, toggle options.